The Winsford Academy: Change of sponsor

-Suspend of Sixth Form provision
+Closure of Sixth Form

-On 14 January 2015, it was announced that The Winsford Academy has made the 'difficult decision' to suspend Sixth Form provision from September 2016 due to funding cuts and declining pupil numbers, and will revert to being an 11–16 school.
-Mr Andrew Taylor-Edwards, Principal told the Chester Chronicle that "while the proportion of students opting to stay on for Sixth Form study has remained constant, recent cuts to funding have put 'increasing pressure on the financial viability of providing our small post-16 provision'".
-He also said that "we have always prided ourselves in our ability to offer a small Sixth Form provision, allowing students an intimate setting where every student is known and where class sizes are small".
-The academy will not be offering Year 12 study to current Year 11 students from September this year, while remaining fully committed to current Year 12 Sixth Form students who will start their second year of study.
+The Academy closed Sixth Form provision for new students from September 2016, and reverted to being an 11–16 school.
+Mr Andrew Taylor-Edwards, Principal told the Chester Chronicle that "while the proportion of students opting to stay on for Sixth Form study has remained constant, recent cuts to funding have put increasing pressure on the financial viability of providing our small post-16 provision".

-Potential re-establishment

-In May 2015, it was announced that the Sixth Form was to be re-established at the earliest opportunity.
-Concerns were also made that poor prior decisions had resulted in overstaffing and budgetary difficulties.